oesteban/hcph-sops/docs/processing/qaqc-criteria-FC.md

     Those sessions's BOLD is still contaminated with residual noise, despite the preprocessing being adequate for the acquisition protocol.
     A likely scenario is that the subject moved a lot during this particular session.

-    !!! note "It is unlikely such sessions did not get excluded at earlier checkpoints."

 ## QC-FC distributions

 - [ ] Exclude sessions associated with extreme IQM outliers if the 95% cutoff is still not met after revising the preprocessing.